Mario-Vishal/automatic_online_class_scheduler/README.md

 - wanted to automatically run the script at specific time using crontab linux which is easy but lazy.
 - actually scrape data from my college whatsapp group so I need not need to configure it simply.

-## Try it and also add your username / password for the google meet link in script.py google_meet_connect function.
+### Try it and also add your username / password for the google meet link in script.py login_account function.